dwighthouse/onfontready/docs/recipesAndUsagePatterns.md

 ## Scenario 5: Detect Font With No Space Character

 If a font does not contain a space character, extra care must be taken to properly detect the font.
-Specify a `sampleText` string for a character that is known to exist in the font, **AND the equivalent serif and monospace characters are of different lengths**.
+The `sampleText` string option must be set to a character that is both known to be in the font and for which the equivalent serif and monospace characters are of different lengths.

+The space character is included in [IcoMoon](https://icomoon.io/app/)-generated icon fonts, [FontSquirrel's Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator) when explictly set to ignore the space character, and all normal fonts.
 There is only [one known font](http://processingjs.nihongoresources.com/the_smallest_font/) that does not define a space character.
-Even IcoMoon-generated icon fonts include a defined space character.
 This example is included for completeness sake.
-VT323 actually does contain the space character.
+VT323 actually does contain the space character, so specifying the `sampleText` here is not necessary.

 ```html
 <!doctype html>